 Active 3 days ago

-This specialty practice discussion group is intended for nurse manager members of APHON.
-Remember that...
+This specialty practice discussion group is intended for advanced practice professionals of APHON....
 View more

-This specialty practice discussion group is intended for nurse manager members of APHON.
+This specialty practice discussion group is intended for advanced practice professionals of APHON.
 Remember that anything published in this community can be seen by any member of the community.
 Please be considerate of the HIPAA Privacy Rule when posting to the community.

 Are you sure you want to leave ?